danabr/rwc/README.md

-# Solution to Springworks waypoint challenge
+# Solution to Springworks' waypoint challenge

 ## Dependencies
 * nodejs, (tested with version 4.7.2)